 Ask Tuff Industries: Should we get a vinyl deck inspection?

-Here’s a common homeowner question: Once your settle into your home (or have been for a few years), should you hire someone for a vinyl deck inspection?
+Here’s a common homeowner question: Once you settle into your new (or new-to-you) home (or have been settled for a few years), should you hire someone for a vinyl deck inspection?
 When?
 How often?
 Don’t worry – Tuff Industries has the answer and all the details.

 Why get vinyl deck inspection?

-The primary reason you should have a vinyl deck inspection is to ensure your deck is safe.
-The last thing you want is a preventable injury due to rotting floorboard, a loose railing, or wobbly step.
+The primary reason you should have a vinyl deck inspection on a regular basis is to ensure your deck is safe.
+The last thing you want is a preventable injury due to a rotten floorboard, a loose railing, or wobbly step.

-But what if your deck looks safe?
+But what if your deck “looks” safe?
 Well, looks can be deceiving.
-Besides catching safety issues, however, it’s important to check you deck for signs of degradation that could leave to safety issues later, or cause damage to the structure.
+Besides catching safety issues, however, it’s important to check your vinyl deck for signs of degradation that could leave to safety issues later, or cause damage to the structure.

 In the United States, there are over 40 million decks that are over 20 years old (and built prior to more stringent building codes).
 Organizations like The North American Deck and Railing Association (NADRA) are advocating for more education to ensure people understand the importance of regular inspections.